 - Scalp Reduction – Another surgical and invasive procedure where bald scalp is removed and hair bearing scalp areas are sewed together to bring about hair growth.
 This can be done along with hair transplant to enrich the procedure

-General Tips and Remedies To Prevent Hair Fall
+General Tips and Remedies To Stop Hair Fall

 Prevention is better than cure.
 Though treatments bring back the natural hair, but following some tips can prevent you from the same.
 Being a little proactive and vigilant can save you a lot of time and money also reduce stress considerably.
 Some dermatologist recommended tips to avoid hair fall include –